John P. Ashton

 Represented a major drill bit manufacturer in a trade secret and unfair competition jury trial in federal court that resulted in a favorable verdict for the client.

 Successfully represented a large shopping center developer in a major roof collapse case.
 Ernest W. Hahn, Inc. v.
 Armco Steel Co., Supreme Court of Utah, 601 P.2d 152 (1979)

 Represented a utility co-op in disputes concerning involvement of one of the members of the co-op and compliance with the contractual terms of their agreement with the organization.

-Acted as an expert witness in a major national intellectual property lawsuit filed in Utah federal court on the issues of litigation procedures in complex intellectual property matters which was favorably resolved for the client.
+Acted as an expert witness in a major national intellectual property lawsuit filed in Utah federal court on the issues of litigation procedures in complex intellectual property matters that was favorably resolved for the client.
 See Brigham Young University v.
 Pfizer, Inc., 262 F.R.D.
 637 (Utah 2009).

-BA Stanford University (1967)
+BA Stanford University, 1967

 JD University of Utah College of Law

 Board and past president, University of Utah Law School Alumni Association

 Advisory Board Red Butte Garden